You can learn how to play the B chord in all CAGED shapes!

 Use the first five videos on the C chord, the A chord, the G chord, the E chord, and the D chord to see this in detail.

-Chordacus and the SWS move all this around the neck and show you how chords fit inside any key in each position.
+The Chordacus and the SWS apps move all this around the neck, showing how chords fit inside any key in each position.

 And most importantly, start learning from songs by playing every song you play, in every area of the neck.